King IVTM Report by Principle at 27 Oct 2023 | ||

 The scope of the Committee’s mandate in this regard includes the relevant activities of the Group in the workplace, in the economy, society and the environment including promotion of equality, prevention of unfair discrimination, reduction of corruption, contribution to the community in which the Company operates and recording of any sponsorship, donations and charitable giving which the Company may participate in.
 Where relevant, specific targets have been set against which the performance of the Group is monitored on an ongoing basis.

-Growthpoint made significant strides in its ESG journey by incorporating an ESG Impact Council in June 2023.
-This Council comprises of senior members of key functions and ESG leads from business units which contribute to driving and shaping the ESG strategy in the organization.
-The Council’s goal is to ensure good stewardship and to support the Executive Committee and Board subcommittees, specifically the SET Committee and Human Resource and Remuneration Committee, in overseeing Growthpoint’s environmental sustainability, ethical practices and social responsibility.
+Growthpoint made significant strides in its ESG journey by incorporating an ESG Impact Council in FY24.
+This Council comprises of senior members of key functions and ESG leads from business units which contribute to driving and shaping the ESG strategy in the organisation.
+The Council’s goal is to ensure good stewardship and to support the Executive Committee and Board subcommittees, specifically the SET Committee and Human Resource and Remuneration Committee, in ensuring that Growthpoint conducts its business in an environmentally sustainable, ethical and socially responsible manner, and takes responsibility for the governance of sustainable practices.

-The Company has formulated and adopted a Local Economic Development Policy which seeks to accelerate the empowerment of businesses owned by previously disadvantaged individuals operating in communities within the vicinity of Growthpoint’s assets and developments to foster community partnerships and to maintain Growthpoint’s reputation in local communities.
+The Company’s Local Economic Development Policy seeks to accelerate the empowerment of businesses owned by previously disadvantaged individuals operating in communities within the vicinity of Growthpoint’s assets and developments to foster community partnerships and to maintain Growthpoint’s reputation in local communities.

 ![]() Principle 4 | The governing body should appreciate that the organisation's core purpose, its risks and opportunities, strategy, business model, performance and sustainable development are all inseparable elements of the value creation process. | ||